johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 In the code fragment above, `OutboundRequestSerializer` is the class that answers the question *"how do does my Nest requestor format outgoing requests so that an external app can process them?"*, while `InboundResponseDeserializer` is the class that addresses *"how does my requestor translate incoming external responses so that Nest can process them?"*.

-**Note**: you can choose any name for these classes, but trust me, it's **highly recommended** that you choose a naming convention similar to this to keep things straight!
+**Note**: you can choose any name for these classes, but trust me, it's **highly recommended** that you choose a naming convention similar to the ones above to keep things straight!

 ##### Nest as Responder